JoyMarocho/Portfolio/README.md

 + [Licence](#licence)
 + [Authors Info](#author-Info)
 ## Description
-pThis is  a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained./p
+<p>This is  a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained.</p>

 ## Installation

 ### Requirements

  * Either a computer,phone,tablet or an Ipad